No. You must be referred by your primary care clinician.

 I am a student and have waived Yale Health coverage, can I be seen in the Dermatology Department?

-No. Students who have waived Yale Health’s Hospitalization & Specialty coverage need to seek services from providers who accept their insurance.
+No. Students who have waived Yale Health’s Hospitalization/Specialty Care coverage need to seek services from providers who accept their insurance.

 No. Medicare patients are not eligible for treatment in our Dermatology Department.